ZeraEssence/okx-api/README.md

 ## Estimate a price

 This endpoint estimates a price given a pair, volume and side.
-It returns the estimated price, the estimation expiration date, and the estimation order ID, to execute it later.
+It returns an estimated price, an estimation expiration date, and an estimation order ID, to execute it later.

 ### Request